 You might also want to read my post: 5 Crazy-Good Writing Books I Wish Someone Told Me About Earlier, for further ideas.

+Hip deep in the muck of your dissertation?
 The ThesisWhisperer.com has quite a respectable book list for dissertation writers.
 However, the under sung book responsible for me finishing my thesis, didn’t make her cut.
 You can find it here.

 Okay, I’ve given you an idea on how to tackle the physical problem of overcrowded sentences.